Medically reviewed by Dr. Paula Simons, DVM

-A neurological examination to assess the dog’s brain function, including their level of consciousness, reflexes, and muscle strength, may also be performed.
+A neurological examination to assess the dog’s brain function, including its level of consciousness, reflexes, gait, and muscle strength, may also be performed.

-The veterinarian may perform blood tests to assess the dog’s overall health and to look for signs of brain injury, such as increased levels of certain enzymes that are released when brain cells are damaged.
+The veterinarian may perform blood tests to assess the dog’s overall health and to look for signs or sequela of brain injury.

 An EEG is a test that measures the brain’s electrical activity.
 The veterinarian may use an EEG to assess the brain’s function and look for brain injury signs.
 This is primarily performed by veterinary neurologists.